ABSA-123/project-skillmap/README.md

 ## Generative AI Usage Disclosure

-here's how we used generative AI tools while building SkillMap.
+In line with the course policy, here's how we used generative AI tools while building SkillMap.
+Everything below falls under the "acceptable uses" list in the syllabus, and nothing in the project was generated for us by an AI tool.

 - **Brainstorming** – Early on we bounced ideas off an AI assistant to figure out which features would actually be useful to a